Pratik02-07/WishingAura/README.md

 Select a template.

 Upload photos (up to 5).
+- Photos are securely uploaded to Cloudinary
+- Automatic optimization for fast loading
+- CDN delivery for global access

 Write a custom message or let the system generate one (using AI in the future).